NSPA/ACP staff, July 2019

 Our address: National Scholastic Press Association, 2829 University Ave.
 SE, Suite 720, Minneapolis, MN 55414.

 As executive director at NSPA/ACP, Laura oversees conventions, conferences and workshops.
 She is also in charge of advisory committees for both organizations.
 Questions regarding Minnesota High School Press Association should be directed to her, as well.

 Laura's background includes two years of high school advising and 29 years of advising award-winning publications at Northwest Missouri State University.
 After Northwest, Laura served as general manager of the Iowa State Daily.
-Besides receiving the NSPA Pioneer award, Laura is a member of College Media (Adviser) Association Hall of Fame and Missouri College Media Association Hall of Fame.
-She started a newspaper, Chariton Valley News Press, in her hometown of Salisbury, Mo. in 2008.
+Besides receiving the NSPA Pioneer award, Laura is a member of the Hall of Fame of College Media Association (College Media Advisers) and the Hall of Fame of the Missouri College Media Association.
+She started a newspaper, Chariton Valley News Press, in her hometown of Salisbury, Missouri in 2008.

 Gary Lundgren, associate director, 612-367-4114